aquivalabs/document-mess-detector/README.md

 - Monitor the Accuracy of the AI using scheduled Regression Tests.
 - Native Salesforce App with Custom Objects for Rules, Rulesets, Analyses etc.
 - Uses Freemium Extractor API to extract text from documents (use your own API key)
-- Uses Open AI API for text reasoning (use your own API key)
+- Uses Open AI API for text reasoning (via Bring Your Own Key)
 - Export & Import of Rulesets
 - Comfortable Setup UI for Post-Install Steps
 - Uses Custom Metadata Types to use other LLMs (was tested with Claude and Open Source Llama2)